drewhontz/D3ClimateChangeVisualization/README.md

 ## Feedback

-I am paraphrasing a bit but here is what my friends said when I sent them the gif.
+I am paraphrasing a bit but here is what my friends said when I linked them to my visualization.

 - Person 1: "I understand this is meant to show change since 1960 and that other years are irrelevant but let me explore other years through a dropdown list.
 I can see some midwest cities look unaffected by climate change in 2013 but I think they were marked red in earlier years and I can't verify this.
 As it stands I am left to assume that whatever is blue at the end of the animation is/has not been affected."